Effects of violence in mass media: Social learning theory

-Social learning theory originated with Bandura's which suggests that children may learn aggression from viewing others.
-Modeling of behavior was observed in Bandura's Bobo Doll experiments.
-Bandura presented children with an Aggressive Model: The model played with 'harmless' tinker toys for a minute or so but then progressed onto the Bobo doll, the model lay the Bobo doll down and was violent towards it; punched its nose, hit it with a mallet, tossed it in the air, and kicked it.
-In addition, verbal comments were made in relation.
+Social learning theory was proposed by Albert Bandura and suggests that people learn by observing the outcome of others' actions, and that meritable actions were more likely to be imitated than punishable ones.
+The behavior was observed in Bandura's Bobo Doll experiments.
+Bandura presented children with an Aggressive Model: The model played with 'harmless' tinker toys for a minute or so but then progressed onto the Bobo doll, in which the model laid the doll down and was violent toward it (punched its nose, hit it with a mallet, tossed it in the air, and kicked it).
+In addition, verbal comments were made in relation to the scenario.
 They then put the children in a room with a Bobo doll to see if he/she would imitate the behavior previously seen on the video.
+Albert Bandura's Bobo Doll experiments demonstrated that children learn behaviors, including aggression, through observation and imitation.
+With the imitating the aggressive actions they observed, children often displayed novel forms of aggression which highlights the powerful influence of modeled behavior.
+The study also revealed that children were more likely to imitate aggression if the model was rewarded, but far less likely if the model was punished, emphasizing the role of consequences in shaping observational learning.

 The findings of this experiment suggest that children tended to model the behavior they witnessed in the video.
 This has been often taken to imply that children may imitate aggressive behaviors witnessed in media.
 However, Bandura's experiments have been criticized on several grounds.
-First, it is difficult to generalize from aggression toward a bo-bo doll (which is intended to be hit) to person-on-person violence.
+First, it is difficult to generalize the aggression toward a bo-bo doll (which is intended to be hit) to person-on-person violence.
 Secondly, it may be possible that the children were motivated simply to please the experimenter rather than to be aggressive.
 In other words, the children may have viewed the videos as instructions, rather than incentives to feel more aggressive.
 Third, in a later study Bandura included a condition in which the adult model was punished for hitting the bo-bo doll by himself being physically punished.
 Specifically the adult was pushed down in the video by the experimenter and hit with a newspaper while being berated.
 This actual person-on-person violence actually decreased aggressive acts in the children, probably due to vicarious reinforcement.
 Nonetheless these last results indicate that even young children don't automatically imitate aggression, but rather consider the context of aggression.
 Children with aggression have difficulty communicating compassionately.